ddftwiki/ssg/resources/templates/md/posts/Dueling Doomsdays_Clash in Cymru.md

 another Doomsday for turn.
 I Duress him on my T1, and take a Brainstorm seeing a hand of Flooded Strand, Lotus Petal, LED, and 2 Cabal Rituals.
-Then with no cantrips, I don’t feel confident letting this game going long, so I set up a pass the turn pile with Laboratory Maniac, going straight to
-10. If he draws a tutor, or the Tendrils I die, but that is only a 5 outer, so Im quite happy playing against those odds.
+Then with no cantrips, I don’t feel confident letting this game going long, so I set up a pass the turn pile with Laboratory Maniac, going straight to 10 life.
+If he draws a tutor, or the Tendrils I die, but that is only a 5 outer, so Im quite happy playing against those odds.
 Ben hits a Ponder, shuffles, and hits the Tutor.
 GG

 **Player: Doishy